Heart attack and acute coronary syndrome

 The standard medical and surgical solutions for opening arteries are:

 Thrombolytic, also called clot-busting or fibrinolytic, drugs are recommended as alternatives to angioplasty.
 These drugs dissolve the clot, or thrombus, responsible for causing artery blockage and heart-muscle tissue death.

 Generally speaking, thrombolysis is considered a good option for patients with full-thickness (STEMI) heart attacks when symptoms have been present for fewer than 12 hours.
 Ideally, these drugs should be given within 30 minutes of arriving at the hospital if angioplasty is not a viable option.
 Other situations where a clot-busting drug may be used include:

-Thrombolytics should be avoided or used with great caution in the following patients:
+Thrombolytics should be avoided or used with great caution in the following people:

-The sooner that thrombolytic drugs are given after a heart attack, the better.
+The sooner that thrombolytic drugs are given after a heart attack begins, the better.
 The benefits of thrombolytics are highest within the first 3 hours.
 They can still help if given within 12 hours of a heart attack.

 Hemorrhagic stroke, usually occurring during the first day, is the most serious complication of thrombolytic therapy, but fortunately it is rare.

 PCI, also called angioplasty (usually done with stent placement), and CABG surgery are the standard procedures for dealing with narrowed or blocked arteries.
 These procedures help restore blood flow (perfusion).
 They are known as revascularization procedures:

 Most people who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although not all hospitals are equipped to do this procedure).